When Rivers Hold Legal Rights

 Asked whether the pakeha populations, local government, or the Crown were nervous about the implications of ceding property claims, Beverley said, “What has been put in place is a very forward looking framework.
-I think we’re going to see a springboard for this type of thing.
+I think we’re going to see a spring for this type of thing.
 People are already taking next steps voluntarily.”

 The Maori and the Crown see these new protections as good for business, and ultimately good for the economy.
 “This legislation recognizes the deep spiritual connection between the Whanganui iwi and its ancestral river and creates a strong platform for the future of the Whanganui River,” Beverley said.

 Recognizing the rights of the Whanganui River means that no matter who the actor, corporation, or individual, the law now sees a harm to the river the same way as it would a harm to the tribe or a person.
 As Cabot Davis, legal director for the nonprofit Movement Rights, added: “It’s not about being anti-business.
 The thing that is beautiful about it is just how differently decisions will now be made.
 Conflicts among people who want to ‘use’ the water or land will now have to take everyone else’s needs into account — first and foremost are the needs of the [river] system.
 Commerce and nature can coexist in a healthy way.”